Data of over 500 million Facebook users leaked online

 Details of more than 500 million Facebook users have been leaked and published on a website by hackers.
-Users’ information across 106 countries has been leaked reports Business Insider, which includes phone numbers, Facebook IDs, full names, locations, birthdates, and email addresses of the user.
+Users’ information across 106 countries has been leaked, reports Business Insider, which includes phone numbers, Facebook IDs, full names, locations, birthdates, and email addresses of the users.

 Insider reviewed a sample of the leaked data and verified several records by matching known Facebook users’ phone numbers with the IDs listed in the data set.
 We also verified records by testing email addresses from the data set in Facebook’s password reset feature, which can be used to partially reveal a user’s phone number.